 - Check The Label

 Use the nutrition facts label, found on the back of packaged products, to help select items that are low in sodium.
 Foods with 5% or less of the Daily Value of sodium per serving are considered low sodium.
 Choose products that are labeled “low-sodium”, “reduced sodium” or “no salt added” as another way to reduce your salt intake.

 Although it may require more time and effort, cooking at home with fresh food allows you to control how much salt is added.
 If you cook a frozen or packaged meal, add vegetables such as steamed carrots or broccoli for a boost of vitamins, minerals, and fiber.

 Since salt is used as a preservative, canned items like vegetables, beans, and tuna tend to be high in sodium.
 When cooking with canned foods, always drain out the excess fluid and rinse with water.

 Use herbs and spices for flavor instead of adding salt.
 Spices like cumin, ginger, rosemary, cilantro, garlic or onion powder can be used to jazz up any meal.

 The Nutrition Education team at the San Francisco-Marin Food Bank shares these tips during our classes in the community.
 At our Food Pharmacies, we share low-sodium recipes with participants who are being treated for high blood pressure and diabetes.
-For more information, check out the Nutrition Education page here.

 LIke this post?
 Join our mailing list to get more nutrition tips, recipes and stories delivered to your inbox.